kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 These plugins are used to filter out nodes that cannot run the Pod.
 For each node, the scheduler will call filter plugins in their configured order.
 If any filter plugin marks the node as infeasible, the remaining plugins will not be called for that node.
-Nodes may be evaluated concurrently.
+Nodes may be evaluated concurrently, and Filter may be called more than once in the same scheduling cycle.

 ### Post-filter